airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 While you develop your program, you need to have the following
 priorities:

--   Everything is documented
+-   Everything is documented.

--   Everything works as documented
+-   Everything works as documented.

--   The code is written in an modular, easily modifiable form
+-   The code is written in an modular, easily modifiable form.

-Documentationdocumentation is essential, especially when working in groups.
+Documentation is essential, especially when working in groups.
 The proper functioning of the program is essential.
 You\'ll notice application speed was not anywhere on that list.
 Optimization is not necessary during early development for the following reasons: